schllng/gr.scss/README.md

 ```
 #### Row

-Embed columns to ensure the correct alignment and behaviour.
+Embed columns to ensure the correct alignment and behavior.

 Available classes: